Tourette syndrome: Diagnosis

 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), (Note: There were no changes in the fifth text revision of 2022, DSM-5-TR.)
 Tourette's may be diagnosed when a person exhibits both multiple motor tics and one or more vocal tics over a period of one year.
 The motor and vocal tics need not be concurrent.
 The onset must have occurred before the age of 18 and cannot be attributed to the effects of another condition or substance (such as cocaine).
 Hence, other medical conditions that include tics or tic-like movements—for example, autism or other causes of tics—must be ruled out.

-Patients referred for a tic disorder are assessed based on their family history of tics, vulnerability to ADHD, obsessive–compulsive symptoms, and a number of other chronic medical, psychiatric and neurological conditions.
-In individuals with a typical onset and a family history of tics or OCD, a basic physical and neurological examination may be sufficient.
+Patients referred for a tic disorder are assessed based on their family history of tics, vulnerability to attention deficit hyperactivity disorder (ADHD), obsessive–compulsive symptoms, and a number of other chronic medical, psychiatric and neurological conditions.
+In individuals with a typical onset and a family history of tics or obsessive–compulsive disorder (OCD), a basic physical and neurological examination may be sufficient.
 There are no specific medical or screening tests that can be used to diagnose Tourette's; the diagnosis is usually made based on observation of the individual's symptoms and family history, and after ruling out secondary causes of tic disorders (tourettism).

 Delayed diagnosis often occurs because professionals mistakenly believe that TS is rare, always involves coprolalia, or must be severely impairing.
 The DSM has recognized since 2000 that many individuals with Tourette's do not have significant impairment; diagnosis does not require the presence of coprolalia or a comorbid condition, such as ADHD or OCD.
 Tourette's may be misdiagnosed because of the wide expression of severity, ranging from mild (in the majority of cases) or moderate, to severe (the rare but more widely recognized and publicized cases).
 About 20% of people with Tourette syndrome do not realize that they have tics.

 Tics that appear early in the course of TS are often confused with allergies, asthma, vision problems, and other conditions.
 Pediatricians, allergists and ophthalmologists are among the first to see or identify a child as having tics, although the majority of tics are first identified by the child's parents.
 Coughing, blinking, and tics that mimic unrelated conditions such as asthma are commonly misdiagnosed.
 In the UK, there is an average delay of three years between symptom onset and diagnosis.